angelocarly/hexagons/README.md

-# Feedback loop
+# Hexagons
-Generative art using compute shaders
+Generative art with hexagons